bhatmohit/Financial_Statement_Analysis/README.md

 # Financial_Statement_Analysis

-## Current Situation
+## Project Basis

-The project aims to examine the relation between annual report readability and the firm's performance, thereby testing the **Management Obfuscation Hypothesis**.
+The project aims to analyze financial statements and test the following hypotheses:

+1) Annual report readability and linguistic features are correlated to the firm performance
+2) The persistence of current earnings performance is decreasing in the magnitude of the accrual component of earnings and increasing in the magnitude of the cash flow component of earnings

 ## Goals Of Analysis
 - Perform **sentiment analysis** on MD&A data to evaluate performance of company